j32-benz/rpf7.h/README.md

 # RPF7 Library

 ## Overview
-The **RPF7** library is a simple C-based utility for reading and handling RPF7 archive files.
-It provides functions to read headers, parse file entries, and build a directory tree structure for managing directories and files within an RPF7 archive.
+The **RPF7** library is a C utility designed for parsing RPF7 archives, retrieving file and directory entries, and constructing hierarchical directory structures.

 ## Features
 - Parse RPF7 archive headers and entries.